Tensor ideals of abelian type and quantum groups: Quantum groups: Tensor ideals

 We apply this principle to $X=Y=B_x$.
 It then follows that the summand $B_d$ in $B_x\otimes B_x^\ast$ from Theorem~\ref{ThmP3} must lead to a summand $F(B_d)=T(d\cdot 0)$ in $T$ that is also a summand of $T(x\cdot0)\otimes T(x\cdot 0)^\ast$ through which $\co_{T(x\cdot 0)}$ factors, concluding the proof. \end{proof}

 \begin{remark} In \cite{HW}, a combinatorial description of certain thick tensor ideals in $\Tilt U_\zeta(\fg)$ is given.
 Also a chain $\bN=\bN_1\supset \bN_2\supset\cdots$ of generalisations of the thick tensor ideal of negligible objects is constructed.
 In \cite[\S 10.4]{HW} an interpretation in terms of Lusztig's a-function is suggested, and proved in type $\tA$ in \cite[\S 9.6]{HW}.
-If correct, then our results would imply that the indecomposable objects in $\bN_i$ are those for which the coevaluation factors through an indecomposable direct summand with a morphism in degree $\ge i$. \end{remark}
+If correct, then our results would imply that the indecomposable objects in $\bN_i$ are those for which the coevaluation factors through an indecomposable direct summand with a morphism which comes from a morphism in degree $\ge i$ in $\cD^{\asph}$. \end{remark}